Shirakaba (magazine)

-Shirakaba (Japanese: White Birch) was an avant-garde literary and art magazine which existed in the period between 1910 and 1923.
+Shirakaba (Japanese: 白樺; White Birch) was an avant-garde literary and art magazine which existed in the period between 1910 and 1923.

 History and profile

 Shirakaba was launched in 1910 by a group of the Japanese writers, art critics, artists, including Naoya Shiga, Takeo Arishima, and Saneatsu Mushanokōji.
 They were the members of the Shirakabaha (Japanese: White Birch School) group which opposed to the Confucian worldview, naturalism, and dominant Japanese traditions.
 The first issue of Shirakaba appeared in April 1910.
 The magazine acted as a platform for the Japanese writers and artists who wanted to try new literary and artistic forms.
 Main contributors included Kōtarō Takamura, Ryūzaburō Umehara, and Ryūsei Kishida.
 They were supporters of the German expressionism, post-impressionist movements, and other avant-garde movements originated in the Western countries.
 Based on the views and works of Leo Tolstoy they attempted to advance the ideologies of individualism, idealism, and humanitarianism into the Japanese society.

 Bernard Leach designed the covers of Shirakaba in 1913.
 The magazine folded following the publication of the final issue dated January 1923.
 During its lifetime Shirakaba 160 issues.